 What three things are at the top of your submission wish list?

-I’m going to quote myself here, because I did another interview recently enough that it hasn’t changed: a “fantasy of manners” in the vein of or, a heroine with a big voice from 1940s England à la or and , or something that makes the very earth feel magical, like or .
+I’m going to quote myself here, because I did another interview recently enough that it hasn’t changed: a “fantasy of manners” in the vein of Jonathan Strange & Mr. Norrell or Shades of Milk and Honey, a heroine with a big voice from 1940s England à la Code Name Verity or The Guernsey Literary and Potato Peel Pie Society, or something that makes the very earth feel magical, like The Raven Boys or Chime.
 Plus, as every agent says: something that surprises me!

 What are some of your favorite movies or books to give us an idea of your tastes?